tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 >
 >
-> Solcast have altered their API limits for new account creators
+> Solcast have altered their API limits for new account creators.
 >
 > Solcast now only offer new account creators a limit of 10 API calls per day (used to be 50).
 > Old account users still have 50 API calls.